laduran/pytorch-cifar/README.md

 # Train CIFAR10 with PyTorch

+This repo is forked.
+See original source.

-I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
+Training various models using [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.

 ## Prerequisites
 - Python 3.6+